box/Anemometer/README.md

     Pipeline process 11 (aggregate fingerprint) caused an error: Argument "57B" isn't numeric in numeric gt (>) at (eval 40) line 6, <> line 28.
     Pipeline process 11 (aggregate fingerprint) caused an error: Argument "57C" isn't numeric in numeric gt (>) at (eval 40) line 6, <> line 29.

-You may see an error like above, that's okay!.
+You may see an error like above, that's okay!
 TODO: explain what the options above are doing.

 #### View the data! ####

-Now, navigate to the web root of your apache server and snag a copy of the Box Anemometer code.
-Then copy the sample config so you can edit it:
+Now, navigate to the document root of your web server and copy the sample config so you can edit it:

-    $ git clone git@github.com:box/Anemometer.git anemometer
     $ cd anemometer/conf
     $ cp sample.config.inc.php config.inc.php